-Stephen Sherman enters his eighth season at OLLU after coming from McMurry University in Abilene, Texas, where he served as assistant coach for cross-country and track for three years.
+Stephen Sherman enters his ninth season at OLLU after coming from McMurry University in Abilene, Texas, where he served as assistant coach for cross-country and track for three years.

 OLLU tallied 20 points, and Wiley finished second with 37 points, followed by Gulf Coast Athletic Conference member Xavier University with 81 points.
 The Saints went on to the NAIA National Championships, where they finished in 29th place.

 Sherman's players also excelled in the classroom.
 Ione Rodriguez and Jocelyn Trask were named NAIA Scholar Athletes, and the two along with Valeria Guerrero, Bonnie Perez and Sarah Taylor were named RRAC Scholar Athletes.

 Sherman received his second RRAC Coach of the Year award.

 In 2014, Jazmine Garcia, Gabriela Guerrero and Erica Ramos qualified for the NAIA National Cross-Country Championship meet after Guerrero finished third, Ramos finished fourth and Garcia finished eighth in the Red River Athletic Conference meet's 5k.

 In the team's first season in 2009, the women placed fourth in the conference, and Miriam Vazquez qualified for the NAIA National Championship Meet.
 In 2010, the women again finished in fourth place, and Vazquez made her second trip to nationals.
 At the 2011 conference meet, the women captured second place, and Vazquez qualified for her third national meet.

 In the 2012 season, the Saints sent three women to the national meet -- Laura Echeverria, Marianna Hurtado and Erica Ramos -- after finishing in second place in the conference meet.